The Pruitt Foundation Inc

 What They Don't Fund

 Specific exclusions are not publicly documented.
-However, the foundation's grant history suggests a focus on 501(c)(3) charitable organizations rather than individuals, political organizations, or for-profit entities.
+However, the foundation's grant history suggests a focus on 501(c)(3) charitable organisations rather than individuals, political organisations, or for-profit entities.

 Governance and Leadership